veritone/veritone-sample-app-react/README.md

 yarn start
 ```

-**We recommend using the [Redux DevTools Chrome Extension][rdce].**
-Using the chrome extension allows your monitors to run on a separate thread and affords better performance and functionality.
-It comes with several of the most popular monitors, is easy to configure, filters actions, and doesn't require installing any packages in your project.

 ### Building for Production
 ```bash
 $ yarn build  # Build production assets (or `npm run build`)
 ```

 [cra]: https://github.com/facebookincubator/create-react-app
 [cradocs]: https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md